laurenlgoss/team-profile-generator/README.md

 ## Description

-JavaScript application that prompts the user to input team information into the terminal and outputs an index.html file with their team's information.
+JavaScript application that prompts the user to input team information into the terminal and outputs an HTML file with their team's information.

 ## Table of Contents